Mong Kok: Name

-For a period, the area was also called Argyle, and this name was used for the MTR station when it opened in 1979.
-The office building Mong Kok Centre, which was named after the area, is known in English as Argyle Centre rather than Mong Kok Centre.
+For a period, the area was also called Argyle (Argyle Street is a thoroughfare in the area), and this name was used for the MTR station when it opened in 1979.
+The office building Mong Kok Centre, which was named after the area, is known in English as Argyle Centre.

 Administration

 Mong Kok is part of Yau Tsim Mong District.
 It was part of the Mong Kok District before the district was merged in 1994.
 The area belongs to the Kowloon West geographical constituency of the Legislative Council of Hong Kong.